 - Mod Podge CS11302 Original 16-Ounce Glue, Matte Finish

-- This is a good nylon bristle set ($16.99) Art Brush Set-10 Piece Golden Nylon-Short Handle-Nickel Plated Brass Ferrule-Acrylic And Watercolor Artist Paint Brushes-High Quality-Wash-Flat-Liner-Round-Filbert-Angular-Easy to Clean-Wash with Warm Water-Brush Hairs Hold Shape-Wood Handle
+- This is a good nylon bristle set Art Brush Set-10 Piece Golden Nylon-Short Handle-Nickel Plated Brass Ferrule-Acrylic And Watercolor Artist Paint Brushes-High Quality-Wash-Flat-Liner-Round-Filbert-Angular-Easy to Clean-Wash with Warm Water-Brush Hairs Hold Shape-Wood Handle

-- Scissors listed below & why I prefer them
+- Scissors listed below and why

 - Foam Brushes for gluing

-Pro Tips: Use the brushes, rinse in water and keep them out of the water when not in use by laying them on your work space.
+Pro Tips: Use the brushes, rinse in water and keep them out of the water when not in use by laying them on your workspace.
 When you are completely done wash gently in warm soapy water, rinse, let dry and store with handles down in a container and brush ends up.

 When purchasing craft paint quality does matter.
 Cheap craft paint is usually is runny.
 I just shared one brand but, brands like Folkart, Delta, Craft are other good basic acrylic paints good for this type of project.
-I’ll talk about my all time favorite for my journaling and canvas work another day.
+I’ll talk about my all-time favorite for my journaling and canvas work another day.

 My favorite craft small scissors these are perfect for detail cutting EK Success Cutter Bee Precision-Cut Scissors And for larger cutting scissors I prefer using Fiskars 175800-1002 8-Inch Razor-Edge Softgrip Bent Scissors

 I hope this helps you create a mixed media painting!
 Be sure to share it at my weekly party if you make one.